rsksmart/RSKIPs/IPs/RSKIP219.md

 ### Reduce the minimum peg-out amount to half its current value

 After this RSKIP activation, the minimum value accepted to perform a peg-out is **0.004 RBTC**.
 If less than this amount is sent to the bridge address then those funds will be refunded to the user.
 Additionally, a calculation of the fees to be paid by the user is made.
-If after subtracting the fees, the amount to be received by the user is less than %80 of the total value trying to peg-out then the peg-out will not be completed and funds will be returned to the user.
+If after subtracting the fees, the amount to be received by the user is less than the configured percentage of the total value trying to peg-out then the peg-out will not be completed and funds will be returned to the user.
+The percentage is established on each network independently.
+The suggested value is 80%.

 ## Rationale

 With the proposed changes the platform will become more accessible to users by reducing barriers to entry as well as barriers to exit.
 Making the minimum peg-out value **inclusive** will prevent many user errors and loss of funds that have occurred in the past.
-Finally, ensuring that the user will receive at least %80 of the peg-out value after paying transfer fees is especially important when performing peg-outs for values close to the minimum.
-If at a given point in time BTC tx fees are particularly high and the execution of the peg-out would imply that a big portion of the user funds goes into paying fees, it's best not the execute the peg-out and refund the user.
+Finally, ensuring that the user will receive at least a percentage of the peg-out value after paying transfer fees is especially important when performing peg-outs for values close to the minimum.
+If at a given point in time BTC transaction fees are particularly high and the execution of the peg-out would imply that a big portion of the user funds goes into paying fees, it's best not to execute the peg-out and refund the user.
 Then the user can choose to either try to peg-out more funds at once or wait until BTC fees are lower to try again.

 ## Copyright